Leak leads Lady Wildcats over East Union

-WALNUT • Claire Leak did it all for Walnut on Tuesday night.
-The junior guard dropped a game-high 22 points while leading the Lady Wildcats to a 52-39 win over Division 1-2A rival East Union.
+WALNUT • Claire Leak did it all for Walnut last Tuesday, Jan.
+21. The junior guard dropped a game-high 22 points while leading the Lady Wildcats to a 52-39 win over Division 1-2A rival East Union.

 Leak got herself going early on with a pair of 3-pointers for a 6-4 lead, one the Lady Wildcats (12-9, 2-1) never relinquished as she went on to pour in 16 points in the first half.